spacetelescope/cosmo/docs/source/getting_started.rst

 ----------------------------------
 .. note::

-    Configuration settings for executing retrieval from MAST are not included.
+    Configuration settings for executing retrieval from MAST are not included here.

 To manage configurations, COSMO uses a ``yaml`` configuration file.
 Create a yaml configuration file with the following format: